Lara Logan says she was ‘pushed out’ at Fox News - NewsBreak

 ( The Hill ) — Former CBS journalist Lara Logan claims she was “pushed out” at Fox News following controversial comments she made late last year comparing Anthony Fauci to infamous Nazi doctor Josef Mengele.

 “No, I was definitely pushed out,” Logan said during an interview with conservative radio host Eric Metaxas.
 “I mean, there is no doubt about that.
 They don’t want independent thinkers.
-They don’t want people who follow the facts regardless of the politics.”DeSantis says ‘Cold War’ coming between Florida, Georgia, if Stacey Abrams is elected governor
+They don’t want people who follow the facts regardless of the politics.”DeSantis says ‘Cold War’ coming if Stacey Abrams elected GA governor

 Logan, who was not on Fox’s payroll, had previously hosted a docuseries produced by Warm Springs Productions titled “Lara Logan Has No Agenda,” episodes of which appeared on Fox’s streaming service Fox Nation.
 She has also appeared as a guest on a number of the network’s primetime opinion programs on cable, often sharing her thoughts on media coverage, political issues and other current events.